Staffbase/autodev-action/README.md

     failure_label: 'failed'
 ```

-# Limitations

-- currently only the first 100 pull requests are analyzed

 # Release

 You can create a new release by creating a new tag and bump the version in `package.json.`